sanjay45/MVVM_NotesApp/README.md

 # MVVM_NotesApp
 An android application which helps user to save notes in the app.
 It developed using MVVM, Room Persistence Library, Navigation Components.
-# DailyNews
-An Android appplication which display the latest daily news and also user can save the news for future read.

 <h3>Screenshots</h3>